 Only use greaseproof paper that is suitable for the selected temperature.
-Always cut greaseproof paper to size.

-Here, you can find specifications for various dishes.
-The temperature and baking time are dependent on the quantity and composition of the dough.
+Always cut greaseproof paper to quantity and composition of the dough.
 Different settings ranges are indicated for this reason.
 Try using the lower values at first.
 A lower temperature results in more even browning.
 If necessary, use a higher setting the next time.